Preventing pressure oscillations does not fix local linear stability issues of entropy-based split-form high-order schemes: On local linear stability of EC schemes with the PEP property

 As anticipated following the numerical investigations in Section~\ref{sec:num_inv}, the EC, KEP, and PEP flux \eqref{eq:ec-kep-pep-fnumrho} of Ranocha yields eigenvalues with clearly positive real parts of order unity, which do not vanish under grid refinement, but shift to higher imaginary values (see \cite{gassner2020stability} for a more detailed discussion on this effect).
 This underlines our conclusion to research question (RQ2), that the PEP property does not fix the local linear stability issue of the EC split-form DG scheme.

-Surprisingly, the spectrum with the KEP and PEP flux \eqref{eq:shima_etal} of Shima \etal \cite{shima2020preventing} shows similar issues --- it clearly has eigenvalues with positive real parts. \emph{This discretization is not locally linearly stable neither}.
-However, as observed in Section~\ref{sec:num_inv}, the discretization could robustly handle the density wave example (we made sure to test very long times as well).
+Surprisingly, the spectrum with the KEP and PEP flux \eqref{eq:shima_etal} of Shima \etal \cite{shima2021preventing} shows similar issues --- it clearly has eigenvalues with positive real parts. \emph{This discretization is not locally linearly stable neither}.
+However, as observed in Section~\ref{sec:num_inv}, the discretization could robustly handle the density wave example (we made sure to test very long times $t > 100$ as well).

-It is important to point out that the density wave example is a specific test case particular well suited to the Shima \etal powered discretization where it works perfectly fine, as long as the pressure and velocity are constant down to machine precision.
+It is important to point out that the density wave example is a specific test case particular well suited to the Shima \etal powered discretization where it works perfectly fine, as it preserves the pressure and velocity as constants down to machine precision and hence reduces to the central scheme in this particular case.
 The spectrum clearly shows that adding just a small perturbation to this state may lead to spurious exponential growth --- hence it is not locally linearly stable.
 The spectrum with the central flux is (almost) purely imaginary and has no growth of any modes.
 Constant pressure and velocity within machine precision accuracy cause very small perturbations in the range of $10^{-15}$.
 Hence, it would take a really (really) long simulation run time until these machine accuracy fluctuations grow.
 Furthermore, at this very small perturbation scale, the artificial dissipation of the time integration is effective and the $\mathtt{cfl}$ would have to be drastically reduced.